Updated: June 4, 2010

-Let me start off by telling you about the bugs in my backyard, which is surrounded by vernal pools and a very small pond.
+Let me begin by telling you about the bugs in my backyard.
+It’s surrounded by vernal pools and a very small pond.

-I’m fortunate that mosquitoes usually don’t come out during the day unless it is cloudy.
+I’m fortunate that mosquitoes usually don’t come out during the day unless it’s cloudy.
 If you go out at night, you’ll be lucky if you make it back indoors with any blood.

 Mosquito Magnet performance

-I suspect that in some years, it will end the black fly season a few days early.
-On the other hand, it does capture millions of these flies.
+I suspect that in some years, the Mosquito Magnet will end the black fly season a few days early.
+It does capture millions of these flies.
 But the population is so large that this is inconsequential.

-With Mosquitoes, if it has been very dry for a couple of weeks and there’s no standing water, the Mosquito Magnet will completely eliminate them in a space of about one quarter acre.
+If it has been very dry for a couple of weeks, and there’s no standing water, the Mosquito Magnet will completely eliminate them in an area of about one quarter acre.

 The main problem